 What is Discovery Day and How Best to Prepare for It?

-Whether virtual or live, Discovery Day is an important step in the buying process, marking the end of the pre-sales journey for most franchise owners.
-The event allows you, the invited franchise candidate, to get a true feel for the franchise company you’re interested in.
-It’s an opportunity to get to spend time with their top executives and understand their core values and what they believe will make you a successful business owner.
-Conversely, Discovery Day is an important way for franchisors to size up their top candidates and determine who are best qualified to help them grow their brand.
+Franchise Discovery Day is an important step in the buying process.
+It marks the end of the pre-sales journey for most franchise owners.
+The event allows you, the invited franchise candidate, to get a true feel for the franchise company you’re considering.
+It’s an opportunity to spend time with their top executives.
+Plus, it can be a critical opportunity to understand their core values and what they believe will make you a successful business owner.
+Conversely, Discovery Day is an important way for franchisors to size up their top candidates and determine who is best qualified to help them grow their brand.

-While many brands continue to host Discovery Days virtually because of the pandemic, some are still convening them on campus or plan to hold them on-site beginning later this year.
-As such, you should be prepared to block out time in your schedule – and budget extra money—to travel to your Discovery Day with your spouse or business partner or someone you trust to help you make an educated decision.
+You should block out time in your schedule – and budget extra money—to travel to your Discovery Day.
+Bring your spouse or business partner, or someone you trust to help you make an educated decision.

 Anticipate a Quick Decision